 A composite address locator consists of two or more individual address locators and/or geocode services.
 When addresses are geocoded against the composite address locator, they are automatically matched against each of the individual address locators and services.
 The composite address locator stores only references to the participating address locators and geocode services; it does not contain the actual address information, indexes, and data of the individual locators.

-Composite address locators can be created in any workspace, such as a geodatabase or file folder.
-Although it is not required that you save the composite address locator in the same workspace as the participating address locators, it is a good practice to do since managing and distributing composite address locators is easier.
+Composite address locators should be created in file folders.
+Although it is not required that you save the composite address locator in the same workspace as the participating address locators, it is good practice because managing and distributing composite address locators is easier.

-Building a composite address locator consists of a few broad steps:
+Building a composite address locator consists of the following general steps:

 To build a composite address locator, you begin with existing address locators.
-While in the initial phases of building your composite address locator, you should plan your search process.
-For example, you can search an address locator containing local road data first; then, if no satisfactory results appear, you can have the address searched by an address locator containing statewide or national roads.
+While in the initial phase of building your composite address locator, you should plan your search process.
+For example, you can search an address locator containing local road data first.
+Then, if no satisfactory results appear, you can have the address searched by an address locator containing statewide or national roads.
 Finally, you may want to use an address locator that will search for a specific zone, such as postal code or city.

 When building a composite address locator, you may want to specify which address locators are used based on the values of input address fields.
 For example, if your composite address locator uses a standard address locator that contains road data for a specific city, you may want to filter out any addresses that do not have that particular city name.
 Using selection criteria will disqualify participating address locators that do not meet the criteria on a particular address so that the geocoding process will be more efficient.
-If no selection criteria are specified, addresses will be geocoded against all the participating address locators when the address is searched interactively, for example, from the Find dialog box.
+If no selection criteria are specified, addresses will be geocoded against all the participating address locators.

 Selection criteria are used when a table of addresses is geocoded.
 They do not apply when finding addresses in a single-line input in ArcMap.